SolarNetwork/sn-datum-loader-js/README.md

 const range = await new DatumRangeFinder(api, filter).fetch();
 ```

-Ranges for more complex queries can be accomplished by passing in an array of URL helper
+Ranges for more complex queries can be accomplished by passing in an array of filters,
-objects, like this example, continuing from the last one:
+like this example, continuing from the last one:

 ```js
 const filter2 = new DatumFilter();